SpikeGLX Download Page

 Post-processing Tools

-MATLAB and Python tools for parsing meta and binary datafiles (supports 3A, 3B1, 3B2, 20).
+MATLAB and Python tools for parsing SpikeGLX meta and binary datafiles (supports all probes except quad-base).

 Average cluster waveforms and statistics command-line tool.
 This can be run separately like CatGT or used with ecephys_spike_sorting.